Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models: Evaluation Stage

-\textbf{Transparency.} Transparency in the context of LLMs refers to the extent to which a model’s internal representations, decision processes, and outputs can be inspected, understood, and communicated to humans, and is often made concrete through methods for model interpretability~\cite{linardatos2020explainable,zhao2024explainability,luo2024understanding,dang2024explainable}.
+\textbf{Transparency.} Transparency in the context of LLMs refers to the extent to which a model’s internal representations, decision processes, and outputs can be inspected, understood, and communicated to humans, and is often made concrete through methods for model interpretability~\citep{linardatos2020explainable,zhao2024explainability,luo2024understanding,dang2024explainable}.
 Here, we therefore view transparency mainly through the lens of interpretability techniques that aim to reveal how LLMs encode information and produce predictions, and how such insights can support safer and more reliable deployment.
-Concretely, existing work often groups interpretability methods into three broad categories: global, local, and mechanistic interpretability~\cite{linardatos2020explainable,zhao2024explainability,luo2024understanding}.
+Concretely, existing work often groups interpretability methods into three broad categories: global, local, and mechanistic interpretability~\citep{linardatos2020explainable,zhao2024explainability,luo2024understanding}.
 Global interpretability seeks to characterise what a model has learned and how linguistic or semantic information is organised across layers and components.
-For example, Hewitt and Manning~\cite{hewitt2019structural} introduce structural probes to test whether syntactic dependency trees are encoded as linear structures in contextual word representations.
-Tenney et al.~\cite{tenney2019you} use edge-probing tasks to measure how a wide range of linguistic phenomena are distributed across layers in contextual encoders and transformers.
-Local interpretability focuses on explaining individual predictions by attributing them to specific input tokens, features, or intermediate activations.
-Jain and Wallace~\cite{jain2019attention} show that standard attention weights can be weakly correlated with gradient-based importance scores and thus are not always faithful post-hoc explanations, while Wiegreffe and Pinter~\cite{wiegreffe2019attention} argue that, under appropriate definitions and evaluation protocols, attention distributions can still provide useful evidence for explanations.
-Sundararajan et al.~\cite{sundararajan2017axiomatic} propose Integrated Gradients, an axiomatic attribution method that assigns each input feature a contribution score and has become a common tool for token-level importance analysis in neural NLP and LLM outputs.
-Mechanistic interpretability goes a step further by attempting to reverse-engineer specific circuits and features inside LLMs.
-Elhage et al.~\cite{elhage2021mathematical} develop a mathematical framework for transformer circuits that characterises the algorithms implemented by small attention-only transformers.
-Olsson et al.~\cite{olsson2022context} identify ``induction heads'' as attention heads whose learned algorithm underlies a large fraction of in-context learning.
-Cunningham et al.~\cite{cunningham2023sparse} use sparse autoencoders to decompose LLM activations into more interpretable latent features, enabling finer-grained localisation and intervention on model behaviour.
-Qian et al.~\cite{qian2025demystifying} study the reasoning trajectories of large reasoning models from an information-theoretic perspective, and observe a distinctive ``MI peaks'' phenomenon where the mutual information between intermediate representations and the correct answer suddenly spikes at a few critical generation steps.
+For example, Hewitt and Manning~\citep{hewitt2019structural} introduce structural probes to test whether syntactic dependency trees are encoded as linear structures in contextual word representations. \citet{tenney2019you} use edge-probing tasks to measure how a wide range of linguistic phenomena are distributed across layers in contextual encoders and transformers.
+Local interpretability focuses on explaining individual predictions by attributing them to specific input tokens, features, or intermediate activations. \citet{jain2019attention} show that standard attention weights can be weakly correlated with gradient-based importance scores and thus are not always faithful post-hoc explanations, while \citet{wiegreffe2019attention} argue that, under appropriate definitions and evaluation protocols, attention distributions can still provide useful evidence for explanations. \citet{sundararajan2017axiomatic} propose Integrated Gradients, an axiomatic attribution method that assigns each input feature a contribution score and has become a common tool for token-level importance analysis in neural NLP and LLM outputs.
+Mechanistic interpretability goes a step further by attempting to reverse-engineer specific circuits and features inside LLMs. \citet{elhage2021mathematical} develop a mathematical framework for transformer circuits that characterises the algorithms implemented by small attention-only transformers. \citet{olsson2022context} identify ``induction heads'' as attention heads whose learned algorithm underlies a large fraction of in-context learning. \citet{cunningham2023sparse} use sparse autoencoders to decompose LLM activations into more interpretable latent features, enabling finer-grained localisation and intervention on model behavior. \citet{qian2025demystifying} study the reasoning trajectories of large reasoning models from an information-theoretic perspective, and observe a distinctive ``MI peaks'' phenomenon where the mutual information between intermediate representations and the correct answer suddenly spikes at a few critical generation steps.
 They further show that these peaks typically align with tokens that express reflection or logical transition, such as ``Hmm'', ``Wait'', or ``Therefore,'' which they term thinking tokens.